AcidBurnHen/pensil-client/README.md

         - Preferably .svg
 3. Components folder
     - React re-usable components (building blocks) for pages
+4. Functions folder
+    - Pure javascript(typescript) functions

 ## TODO
 - Change description in layout.tsx
 - Change favicon.ico with your logo, but the name of the file should stay the same
 - Edit and style Header.tsx component

+## VSCODE Tips
+- Select text and then press ctrl+d to select next exact text match (as many as you can).
+Useful for mass editing